zer0crypt02/Net-C2/README.md

 - `keylogger start/stop` commands control the bot's keylogging
 - `Kserver.py` is a separate server that receives keylog data
 - You need to run Kserver.py separately for keylogger to work

+**What is the difference between historical botnets?**

+- There is no DGA in the `Net.py` code. and I don't know how to add it. 🤔

+- `Evasion.` Escaping antivirus is very, very difficult in `2025`.
+There used to be only `signature-based` antiviruses, but now there are `signature-based` + `heuristic-based` antiviruses.

+- `Propagation Systems(like a Worm).` I haven't fully understood how viruses spread through ports like `SMB, RDP, and SSH`.
+Viruses like `WannaCry` are professionally written. 🤔

+- `Persistence Systems.` I added this before, but it didn't go as planned, so I had to remove it.
+I don't know to how to add it. 🤔

 **How do I take screenshots from bots?**